cwaage/cs50_labs/README.md

 Mathmatically speaking, validating the number is not hard, but it does get a bit tedious by hand.
 If only there was some device we could program to automate the process for us.
 I wonder what that might look like ...

-#### Creating Your Program
+#### Program Overview

+Create a file called isbn.c inside ~/workspace/unit1/isbn, in which you should write a program that prompts the user for an ISBN-10 and then reports (via printf) whether the number’s legit.
+So the automated checks work on your code, your program’s last line of output be either `YES\n` or `NO\n`, nothing more, nothing less.

+  * Get ISBN from the user
+  * Isolate each digit in the number and multiply it by it's respective place in the ISBN
+  * Accumulate the sum of each digit's products as visually displayed in the section above
+  * Check if the assumulated sum % 11 is equal to 0
+  * Print "YES" if it is equal to 0
+  * Otherise print "NO"

 #### Getting the number from the user

-Remember that a signed int has a max value of '2,147,483,647'.
+Remember that a signed int has a max value of `2,147,483,647`.
 Being that ISBN's are 10 digit's in length, it is quite conceivable that you would have an overflow issue with some ISBN's.
-So which type should you use for your ISBN variable.
+So which type should you use for your ISBN variable?
+Double, float, char, or ...

 ```c
 long long
 ```

-And yes, there is a function programmed for you to use to get a long long value from the user ...
+There's even a function programmed for you to use to get a long long value from the user ...

 ```c
 get_long_long("Prompt message written to output");